-Filter conditions include the ability to set the CNV confidence range from 10 to 1.0E7, to include or exclude boundary values in the range, and to include or exclude unannotated variants in filtered analysis results.
+Filter conditions include the ability to set the CNV confidence range from 10 to 1.0E7.
+In addition, the range boundary values can be included or excluded, and unannotated variants can be included or excluded in filtered analysis results.

 The filter returns copy number variants with high confidence levels and other variants.